samacqua/LARC/README.md

 This repository contains the language annotated data with supporting assets for LARC

-"How can we build intelligent systems that achieve human-level performance on challenging and structured domains (like ARC), with or without additional human guidance?
-The internal mental representations humans use to solve a given task are not directly observable; instead, we look to _natural language_ as a window into the cognitive representations that inform downstream behavior.
-We propose that the language humans use to explicitly instruct one another to solve inductive tasks can be understood as a *natural program*: much like computer programs, these instructions can be reliably interpreted and "executed" by others to produce intended outputs."
+* "How can we build intelligent systems that achieve human-level performance on challenging and structured domains (like ARC), with or without additional human guidance?
+We posit the answer may be found in studying natural program - instructions humans give to each other to communicate how to solve a task.
+Like a computer program, these instructions can be reliably "executed" by others to produce intended outputs." *

 A comprehensive view of this dataset and its goals can be found in [Communicating Natural Programs to Humans and Machines](link todo)